holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 #### 1.4.1 Unfilled Roles

-Whenever a Defined Role in a Circle is unfilled, the Circle’s Lead Link is considered to be filling the Role.
+Whenever a Defined Role in a Circle is unfilled, the person in the Role that holds a Domain on assignments into the unfilled Role is automatically considered to fill it until a new assignment is made.

 #### 1.4.2 Assigning Roles to Multiple People